 How do you take payment?

 Most of our guests are Canadian so for them we accept internet e-transfer or direct bank wire transfer, which is the most efficient with minimal bank charges.
 We also accept PayPal or personal cheques.
 Guests who have a bank account within the EU can transfer money from their EU account into my Dutch account.
-As soon as a booking date has been decided on, I will via email provide you with the account details, including BIC and IBAN codes.
+As soon as a booking date has been decided on, I will via email, provide you with the account details, including BIC (Swift Code) and IBAN codes.

 Do I need to make advance payments?